CameronBodine/PINGMapper/docs/gettingstarted/Running.md

 cd C:\users\Cam\MyPythonRepos\PINGMapper
 ```

-{ :g2k }
+{: .g2k }
-> Take a look at [Step 2](https://cameronbodine.github.io/PINGMapper/docs/gettingstarted/Installation.html#step-2) of the installation instructions if you need help navigating to the `PINGMapper` direcory.
+> Take a look at [Step 2](https://cameronbodine.github.io/PINGMapper/docs/gettingstarted/Installation.html#step-2) of the installation instructions if you need help navigating to the `PINGMapper` directory.

 2. Activate the `ping` virtual environment by running the following command and hit `Enter`:
 ```